 Ko Jum lies between Krabi and Ko Lanta National Park that’s made up of a chain of small islands.
 It is a quiet tropical paradise that became my home for the first month of my great escape.

 I stayed in a small beach hut and spent my days reading organic chemistry textbooks in the hammock by the sea.
-Once a month I took a boat to Krabi to visit an internet cafe to send in my various assignments.
+Once a month I took a boat to Krabi to chill out on some of Krabi’s awesome beaches and to visit an internet cafe to send in my various assignments.

 During my month on the island, there were never more than 5 other foreigners on the Andaman beach where I stayed.
 We were like a mixed family that lived in the same place, ate at the same table and by the end of the month knew most of each other’s habits.